WorkingGiantGermany

 Frequently Asked Questions

-Is the Leonberger a good apartment dog?
+Is the Leonberger a giant breed?

 Does the Leonberger shed a lot?